 Our Lady & St Michael, Shipston-on-Stour

 St Philip’s replaced St Mary’s Chapel at Foxcote House, the home of the Canning family.
 Foxcote was a Mass centre for Catholics from Reformation times onwards.
 Mass was said in a room in the house until the chapel was built in 1814.
 It was closed when the Howard family sold Foxcote following Philip Canning Howard’s death in 1934.
-There is a carved oak memorial plaque to him, made by Thompson of Kilburn (‘the mouse man’), in the organ gallery at Shipston.
+There is a carved oak memorial plaque to him and his wife Clare, made by Thompson of Kilburn (‘the mouse man’), in the organ gallery at Shipston.

 The church of Our Lady and St Michael was extensively renovated and restored in 1979-80 and a Parish Room added.
 The church was consecrated by the Right Rev. Terence Brain, Auxiliary Bishop of Birmingham, on 28 September 1992.
 The Parish Centre was built in 2010 and blessed on 29 September 2011 by the Most Rev. Bernard Longley, Archbishop of Birmingham.